What are Canonical Issues in SEO and How to Fix them?

 Effects of Canonical Issues on SEO

-Canonical issues can have a detrimental impact on your website’s search engine optimization (SEO) efforts.
+Canonical issues in SEO can have a detrimental impact on your website’s search engine optimization (SEO) efforts.

 For starters, duplicate material can lead to your website being penalized by search engines, which means that your pages will no longer display in search results or will be placed down in the rankings.
 This can cause a significant drop in visitors to your website.